On addition of 1-handles with chart loops to 2-dimensional braids: Two-dimensional braids and their chart presentations

 {\it Roseman moves for surface diagrams with charts of the same degree} are defined by the original Roseman moves (see \cite{Roseman}) and local moves as illustrated in Figure \ref{fig4}, where we regard the diagrams for the original Roseman moves as equipped with empty charts.

 For two surface diagrams with charts, their presenting 2-dimensional braids are equivalent if they are related by a finite sequence of ambient isotopies of $\mathbb{R}^3$ and Roseman moves for surface diagrams with charts of the same degree \cite{N4}.
-From now on, for simplicity, we will often identify a surface diagram of a surface-knot $F$ with $F$ itself.